-\paragraph{Tighteness of Rademacher Complexity.} In the literature around deep learning theory, there are many works around questioning the relevance of classical learning theoretic results, for example using Rademacher complexity, norm-based bounds, and uniform convergence.
-We can refer for example to works such as \cite{nagarajan_uniform_2019,jiang_fantastic_2020,zhang_understanding_2017,zhu_understanding_2021}.
-It is fair to ask if Rademacher complexity analysis, in light of this criticisms, can provide tight bounds for our case.
-First of all, the preceding works focused on state of the art deep neural networks with large number of layers.
+\paragraph{Tighteness of Rademacher Complexity.} In the literature around deep learning theory, there are many works questioning the relevance of classical learning theoretic results, for example, using Rademacher complexity, norm-based bounds, and uniform convergence.
+We can refer, for example, to works such as \cite{nagarajan_uniform_2019,jiang_fantastic_2020,zhang_understanding_2017,zhu_understanding_2021}.
+It is fair to ask if Rademacher complexity analysis, in light of these criticisms, can provide tight bounds for our case.
+First of all, the preceding works focused on state-of-the-art deep neural networks with a large number of layers.
 Our study is limited to single-hidden layer neural networks.
 Second, Rademacher complexity is indeed tight for support vector machines \cite{Steinwart2008-jo,shalev-shwartz_understanding_2014,Bartlett2002-gt}.
-If we fix the first layer of our network and only train the last layer, then we have a linear model, and it is known that training it with Gradient descent with lead to minimum $\ell_2$-norm solutions.
-For these sub-class of learning algorithms, the analysis boils to previous works on minimum norm classifiers as in \cite{shalev-shwartz_understanding_2014} for which the Rademacher complexity analysis is tight.
-Therefore, we believe that Rademacher complexity can still be a relevant tool for shallower models including those discussed in this paper.
+If we fix the first layer of our network and only train the last layer, then we have a linear model, and it is known that training it with Gradient descent will lead to minimum $\ell_2$-norm solutions.
+For this sub-class of learning algorithms, the analysis boils to previous works on minimum norm classifiers as in \cite{shalev-shwartz_understanding_2014} for which the Rademacher complexity analysis is tight.
+Therefore, we believe that Rademacher complexity can still be a relevant tool for shallower models, including those discussed in this paper.

-\paragraph{Implicit Bias of Linear Networks} Previous works also tried to characterize the effect of equivairance on the training dynamics. \cite{lawrence2022implicit} showed that deep equivariant linear networks trained with gradient descent provably converge to solutions which are sparse in the Fourier domain.
+\paragraph{Implicit Bias of Linear Networks} Previous works also tried to characterize the effect of equivairance on the training dynamics. \cite{lawrence2022implicit} showed that deep equivariant linear networks trained with gradient descent provably converge to solutions that are sparse in the Fourier domain.
 While this work focuses on the effect of equivariance on optimization, the authors suggest that this implicit bias towards sparse Fourier solutions can be beneficial towards generalization in bandlimited datasets - which is common for non-discrete compact groups such as rotation groups and a common assumption in steerable CNNs.
 Similar results were also previously obtained in \cite{gunasekar2018implicit} for standard convolutional networks, which can be seen as an instance of GCNN with discrete abelian groups.